Nikikuzi/dacite-soft/README.md

 ### Strict unions match

 `Union` allows to define multiple possible types for a given field.
-By default `dacite` is trying to find the first matching type for a provided data and it returns instance of this type.
+By default `dacite-soft` is trying to find the first matching type for a provided data and it returns instance of this type.
 It means that it's possible that there are other matching types further on the `Union` types list.
-With `strict_unions_match` only a single match is allowed, otherwise `dacite` raises `StrictUnionMatchError`.
+With `strict_unions_match` only a single match is allowed, otherwise `dacite-soft` raises `StrictUnionMatchError`.

 ## Exceptions